-- To ensure that patient data has the best possible protection, the Federal Office for Information Security (BSI) regularly checks the encryption procedure used.
+- The German Federal Office for Information Security (BSI) regularly checks the technical components.

 Who uses the telematics infrastructure?

-Medical, dental and psychotherapy practices, hospitals, medical care centers (MCC), laboratories and pharmacies are already connected to the telematics infrastructure as authorized health institutions.
-Facilities for midwives, physiotherapists, outpatient and inpatient care will be able to join voluntarily.
-Facilities for other healthcare therapists, health trade professionals, health insurance providers, but also those of the public health service and research, to name just a few examples, will also be able to do this in the future.
+Medical, dental and psychotherapy practices, hospitals, medical care centers (MCC), laboratories and pharmacies are connected to the telematics infrastructure as authorized health institutions.
+From 2024, this list will also include outpatient care facilities.
+Midwives, physiotherapists and inpatient care facilities can connect voluntarily.
+Further health professionals and public healthcare institutions will also be able to do this in the future.

 Health professionals that access data in the context of the telematics infrastructure applications or want to exchange it must show evidence that they are entitled to it with a health professional card called a Smartcard.
 If required, this card is inserted into an e-health card terminal connected to the telematics infrastructure through the connector.
 The institution card ensuring an institution’s authorized access to the telematics infrastructure is also in this e-health card terminal.

 In order to access or change certain patient data, the patient’s electronic medical data card must also be available and scanned.
 In purely practical terms, access is therefore only possible if the patient hands over the card for this.